DanielRitter96/DanielRitter96.github.io/src/entity-extraction.md

 > TODO Daniel: Ab hier habe ich alles auskommentiert.
 Ich bin mir nicht sicher ob davon jetzt alles durch die Guidelines abgedeckt ist.
 > Falls nichts, ergänze es an der passenden Stelle
 > Die Beispiele kannst du evlt. noch in den neuen Guideline-Text integrieren.

-### 3.2 Assign the Bounding Box Id

-The last step is to assign the unique identifier created according to [Step 2.2](#22-assigning-a-wikidata-identifier) and [Step 2.3](#23-assigning-instance-numbers) to the bounding box.

-> [!CAUTION]
-> TODO Daniel: Bitte beschreiben was man in Label Studio machen muss um die Annotation anzulegen.

-By pressing on the bounding box, you can open the annotation menu.
-Use the `id` text field and insert the corresponding identifier of the entity from [Step 2.3](#23-assigning-instance-numbers).

-This step concludes the annotation for the current entity, by linking it to the text annotation and the [synonyms](#24-synonyms-and-symbolic-representations).
-Repeat the annotation from [Step 1](#1-identify-art-historical-entities) to label the remaining entities in the artwork.

-> [!CAUTION]
-> TODO Daniel: Ab hier habe ich alles auskommentiert.
-Ich bin mir nicht sicher ob davon jetzt alles durch die Guidelines abgedeckt ist.
-> Falls nichts, ergänze es an der passenden Stelle
-> Die Beispiele kannst du evlt. noch in den neuen Guideline-Text integrieren.

 <!----------